sanketl18/AlgoDomain----Technical-Task/README.md

 All the microservice are called using spring cloud Api gateway on a single port(9090).
 This web application follows polygate architecture for databases.
 I use both SQL and NoSQL type of datbases, which are MySQL and MongoDB.
 Appliction is protected with spring security and authentication is done using JWT (Java Web Token).
+Paytm is as a Payment Gateway in this application.
 Spring Boot (Backend) is integrated with React (Frontend) using Axios library .